 Here is a brief list that you could adapt to suit your organisation.
 We’ll deal with each one in seperate modules later on.

 Website (Public face of the organisation.
-Can have a members only section)
+May have a members only section)

 Audiences: General public, members, potential members, potential clients, sponsors, etc

-Purpose: Generate interest and facilitate bookings for venue hire, enquiries, events and other functions.
+Purpose: Generate interest and facilitate enquiries, bookings for events and other products and services.
 Provide information for members and potential members.
+For interest groups, it's a way to get your message out.

-Benefits: Cheap form of advertising, available to all.
+Benefits: Relatively cheap form of advertising, available to all.
 Workload can be distributed.
 Documents for members can be provided in a members password protected area.

-Constraints: A few members may not have internet access.
+Constraints: You need to raise awareness so people look for the site, or target words and phrases they may search for in the search engines.
+A few members may not have internet access.
 Requires ongoing commitment.

 Audience: Public, members, sponsors.
 Note: although the Facebook page is public, only those who use Facebook are likely to see it.

-Purpose: Increase profile of the club.
-Quick, easy way to publish news.
+Purpose: Increase profile of the organisation.
+Quick, easy way to publish news or events.
 Promotion of sponsors.
+Share items of interest.

-Benefits: Free.
+Benefits: Free - unless you choose to pay for promotion.
 Links and mentions can be attractive to sponsors.
 Some people use Facebook as a search engine.
-Members can promote the club or events by sharing.
+Members and supporters can promote your posts or events by sharing.
 Workload can be distributed.

-Audience: Members (can be printed for members without internet if required)
+Audience: Members (can be printed for members without internet if required).
+Other subscribers can include supporters, sponsors, etc.

-Purpose: Keeping members involved and up-to-date, calling for volunteers, advertising events, calling for players
+Purpose: Keeping members involved and up-to-date, calling for volunteers, advertising events, calling for players/volunteers

 Benefits: Immediate delivery to readers.
 Ability to send to segregated lists.
 Workload can be distributed.